Short answer

 Yes.
 Moisture can make touch input unstable, and the behavior may worsen in stages over hours or days.
 Back up while the device is still controllable.

-Can pressure or a cracked screen cause ghost touch?
+Can a cracked screen protector cause ghost touch?

 Is ghost touch after damage a software problem?